MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: It sort of carries you through, doesn’t it?

 MK: It does.
-I do believe that there’s--in the middle of a performance environment, there seems to be a greater capacity for magic to occur.
+I do believe that there’s--<span class="important">in the middle of a performance environment, there seems to be a greater capacity for magic to occur.</span>

 KM: Yeah.